39th Tactical Aviation Brigade: History

 Before the start of the Russo-Ukrainian war, there was a possibility of disbanding the squadron as it was planned to relocate its personnel to Vasylkiv Air Base.

 In February 2014, the pilots of the squadron made 19 flights with a flying time of about 14 hours.

 On 5 January 2015, a MiG-29 and a MiG-29UB of the squadron were transferred to the Air Force for the 114th Tactical Aviation Brigade and two Su-27s repaired at the Zaporizhzhia were handed over to the squadron.

 In 2016, a Su-27UB was transferred to the squadron after undergoing repairs at Zaporizhzhia in addition to two repaired and modernized Su-27s.

 In 2017, a Su-27P1M fighter-interceptor of the squadron was transferred to the 831st Tactical Aviation Brigade.

 On 15 December 2018, at around 3:00 p.m, a Su-27 of the brigade crashed near Ozerne while landing, its pilot Major Oleksandr Vasyliovych Fomenko was killed during the crash.

 On 1 January 2018, the squadron was reformed into the 39th tactical aviation brigade.
 The organizational staffing structure of the brigade, guards and security units, logistics, barracks and all other premises, were reestablished, a modernized SU-27, an AN-26, L-39, and Mi-8MT helicopter were also transferred to the 39th Brigade.

 On 24 February 2022, at the start of the Russian invasion of Ukraine, faced with a Russian missile attack, brigade's aircraft took to skies.
 During the attack Lt.
 Col Eduard Mykolayovych Vahorovsky was killed in action when his Su-27 was hit destroying it whilst enabling others to take to skies saving the other aircraft, he was posthumously awarded the "Hero of Ukraine", the highest military award for Ukrainian personnel.
 Another pilot Dmytro Valeriyovych Kolomiiets heroically deflected the attack of enemy aircraft by distracting the Russian aircraft towards his L-39 but in this action, his aircraft was ultimately shot down by a Russian plane, he was also awarded the "Hero of Ukraine".
 Andrii Yuriyovych Tsyganov was also killed on 24 February, a Su-27 and a refueling vehicle of the brigade were destroyed at apron of the Ozerne Air Base as a result of Russian missile strike.
 On 21 August 2022, a pilot of the brigade, Lt.
 Col Babych Pavlo Petrovych was killed while performing an unspecified combat operation.
 On 24 August 2022, the brigade was awarded the honorary award "For Courage and Bravery".
 On 12 October 2022, Colonel Oleg Shupik was killed when his aircraft crashed in Poltava Oblast when missile hit his aircraft while returning after bombarding Russian positions in unspecified areas of Eastern Ukraine.

-On 22 December 2023, a Su-27 of the brigade was shot down killing its pilot, Babych Pavlo Petrovych.
+On 22 December 2023, a Su-27 of the brigade was shot down killing its pilot, Stanislav Romanenko.

+The brigade received an unknown number of Dassault Mirage 2000s donated by France in February 2025.
+One Mirage was lost in an accident on July 22, 2025.
+The pilot ejected from the aircraft and survived.